Futures inch higher on hopes of quick economic revival

 Encouraging economic data and trillions of dollars in monetary and fiscal stimulus have propelled a rally in the Wall Street indexes from their late-March trough.

-The benchmark S&P 500 and the Dow now remain about 8per cent and 11per cent below their respective record closing highs hit in February, while the tech-heavy Nasdaq hovered about 1per cent below its all-time closing high on June 10.
+The benchmark S&P 500 and the Dow now remain about 8 per cent and 11 per cent below their respective record closing highs hit in February, while the tech-heavy Nasdaq hovered about 1 per cent below its all-time closing high on Jun 10.

-However, Federal Reserve Chair Jerome Powell warned on Tuesday that a full recovery is unlikely until the public is confident that the disease in under control, as he testified before U.S. lawmakers.
-The second day of his virtual hearing will begin at 12 p.m.
-ET (1400 GMT).
+However, Federal Reserve Chair Jerome Powell warned on Tuesday that a full recovery is unlikely until the public is confident that the disease in under control, as he testified before US lawmakers.
+The second day of his virtual hearing will begin at 12pm.